survivejs/webpack-book/manuscript/loading_assets/01_formats_supported.md

 # Formats Supported

 Webpack supports a large variety of formats through *loaders*.
 In addition, it supports a couple of JavaScript module formats out of the box.
-Generally, the idea is always the same.
+Generally, the idea is the same.
 You always set up a loader, or loaders, and connect those with your directory structure.

 The system relies on configuration.
-Consider the example below where we set Webpack to load CSS:
+Consider the example below where we set webpack to load CSS:

 **webpack.config.js**